okken/pytest-requests/README.md

 ## Usage

 In the most simple use case, just use the `requests_mock` fixture, which provides a context manager called `patch`.
 It returns a patch instance which you can set the `.returns` value to a response.
-There is a response factory in `.good` or `.bad` which can take a string.
+There is a response factory in `.good` or `.bad` which can take a string or a dictionary.

 ```python
 import requests